 - Vasque Men’s Juxt Multi-Sport Shoe

-- Salomon Men’s X Ultra Multifunctional Hiking Shoe
+- Salomon X Ultra 3 GORE-TEX Hiking Shoes

 There’s odor prevention as well, so when you have been in the shoes for hours and sweating, it’s not going to have a lingering smell to them.

-The vibram sole has a very grippy tread so you won’t slip even in the wettest of conditions or steep inclines plus there is a cushioned heel that is shock absorbing.
+The vibram sole has a very grippy tread for good traction so you won’t slip even in the wettest of conditions or steep inclines plus there is a cushioned heel that is shock absorbing.

 Even if you’re on rough terrain, it’s not going to take a toll on your feet.
-You can hike in any condition and the shoes are going to hold up to anything you throw at them.
+With this lightweight shoe you can hike in any condition and the shoes are going to hold up to anything you throw at them.

-The Merrill Moab is our top pick for the best hiking shoes for Men.
+The Merrill Moab is our top pick for men’s hiking shoes.

 With the integrated molded sockliner, I found these to be the best hiking sneakers that I tested.
 In fact you can get away with not having to wear socks if your so inclined.